 Scoring prospects on a fit vs. interest basis is one of the most important lead-scoring examples.
 A single score would be misleading, but separating fit and interest gives you a more accurate overview of that prospect’s intentions.

-3) Product/service specific
+3. Product/service specific

-Having separate lead scores for these personas ensures leads are assessed effectively and passed onto the correct product team.
+Having separate lead scores for these personas ensures leads are assessed effectively and passed on to the correct product team.

+You might even prefer a negative-scoring approach, disqualifying unsuitable leads based on specific information and behaviors.
 No matter which lead scoring model example appeals to you, you must pick the right system for your needs and implement it successfully.

 Let’s take a closer look at some common lead-scoring models and discover which one is the right fit for your business.

-1) Demographic data
+1. Demographic data

-For example, if you sell luxury fashion products, you may only go after leads with a minimum annual income of $100,000 or live in an affluent urban area with higher demand for luxury fashion.
+For example, if you sell luxury fashion products, you may only target leads with a minimum annual income of $100,000 or those living in an affluent urban area with higher demand for luxury fashion.
+If you’re an enterprise software company, you’ll likely want to target leads with a minimum of 1000+ employees and annual revenues exceeding $100 million.

-2) Behavioral scoring
+2. Behavioral scoring

 Behavioral scoring focuses on a lead's actions, such as website visits, content downloads, email engagement, or event attendance.
 Each action is assigned a value, with high-engagement behaviors (e.g., requesting a demo) receiving higher scores.